The Gilbert Arborescence Problem: Abstract

-{ {\it{ Abstract}}{\bf{ ---We investigate the problem of designing a minimum cost flow network interconnecting $n$ sources and a single sink, each with known locations and flows.
-The network may contain other unprescribed nodes, known as Steiner points.
+We investigate the problem of designing a minimum cost flow network interconnecting $n$ sources and a single sink, each with known locations in a normed space and with associated flow demands.
+The network may contain any finite number of additional unprescribed nodes from the space; these are known as the Steiner points.
 For concave increasing cost functions, a minimum cost network of this sort has a tree topology, and hence can be called a Minimum Gilbert Arborescence (MGA).
-We characterise the local topological structure of Steiner points in MGAs, showing, in particular, that for a wide range of metrics and cost-functions the degree of each Steiner point is $3$.
+We characterise the local topological structure of Steiner points in MGAs, showing, in particular, that for a wide range of metrics, and for some typical real-world cost-functions, the degree of each Steiner point is $3$.\\